rust-lang/rfcs/text/0000-structural-records.md

 For example, if `A` and `B` are `Send`, then so is `{ x: A, y: B }`.

 A structural record is `Sized` if all field types are.
-If the lexicographically last field of a structural record is `?Sized`, then so is the structural record.
-If any other field but the last is `?Sized`, then the type of the structural record is not well-formed.
+If the lexicographically last field of a structural record is `!Sized`, then so is the structural record.
+If any other field but the last is `!Sized`, then the type of the structural record is not well-formed.

 ### Implementations and orphans